microsoft/Dev-Advocacy-Samples/python-mlclassification/README.md

             $ sudo pip install pandas

-    - Install scikit-learn by typing:

-            $ sudo pip install -U scikit-learn

 ## Tutorial
+### Create a User
+Create a user called 'ubuntu' that you will use throughout this tutorial.
+In you Ubuntu 18.04 terminal type the following:

+        $ sudo adduser ubuntu
+        $ su - ubuntu

-### Navigate to the scikit-learn datasets
+### Download and Navigate to the scikit-learn datasets
 First, you'll want to begin working with the scikit-learn sample data sets.
+Install scikit-learn by typing the following into your Ubuntu 18.04 terminal:

+        $ sudo pip install scikit-learn

 To navigate your dataset in WSL you'll need to be in the proper directory.
 You can do this with something similar to the following:

         $ cd /home

-        $ cd <Ubuntu username>
+        $ cd ubuntu

         $ cd .local/lib/python2.7/site-packages/sklearn/datasets/data